g-cassie/zig-pdfium/README.md

 # Getting pdfium
-The easiest way to get started is to grab a prebuild pdfium binary from https://github.com/bblanchon/pdfium-binaries

-And drop it in vendor/
+To use zig-pdfium you will need a prebuilt binary of the pdfium library from https://github.com/bblanchon/pdfium-binaries

+Choose a release that corresponds to a folder in `include/*` (for example 7125).

+Extract libpdfium.dylib and place it in `pdfium-binary/` folder.
+If you are not on a Mac, place the appopriate file and update the bottom of `root.zig` to branch for your OS and use the correct path.

-# Structure
+# Philosophy

-`ext/` contains code that extends the pdfium library for convenience.
+`zig-pdfium` aims to be purely a ziggified version of the raw pdfium C API.
+Any additional should likely not be part of this library.
+Where it makes overwhelming sense to do more than simply wrap the C API, that code should go in the `ext/` folder.
 The goal is to only provide extensions in extremely obvious cases - like saving files.